sinmark/crypto-portfolio-aggregator-backend/README.md

 1. Create portfoliosources.toml file in the root directory which will contain configuration for all of your portfolio sources
-2. Start the server by running cargo run
+2. Start the server by running cargo run (you can create an .env file to specify the port on which it should run, by default it runs on localhost:8080)
 3. Use a frontend which targets the server to get the aggregated portfolio (look in examples section for supported endpoints)